neilg63/string-patterns/README.md

 - *pattern_matches_filter* returns a vector of matched string slices only.
 These methods work on arrays or vector of strings or string slices, but will only ever compile each regular expression once.

-Version 0.2.29 corrects only the name of a new trait *SimpleFilterAll*.
+Version 0.2.29 corrected only the name of a new trait *SimpleFilterAll*.
 This would only potentially affect users who had implemented that trait.
 I added a new test for the method *filter_all_conditional* with an array of conditions defined by StringBounds enum.

 Some updates only reflect minor corrections to these notes and comments in other files or revised tests.

 ## Future Development
-The next major version (0.3.0) will split the library into two, one for simple string manipulation (SimpleMatch, SimpleReplace, SimpleFilterAll, ToSegments) and one for regular expressions via the *regex* crate.
+The next major version (0.3.0) will split the library into two, one for simple string manipulation (SimpleMatch, SimpleReplace, SimpleFilterAll, ToSegments, IsNumeric) and one for regular expressions via the *regex* crate.
+The IsNumeric trait will have more options for different number formats (e.g. with spaces or other characters as thousand separators) and number bases (radices).